VPN 101: What Is a VPN?

 Modern VPNs are faster than ever before, but the extra encryption and rerouting they provide inevitably impact transfer speeds for the worse.
 Here, PPTP’s lack of protection becomes a boon to its speed: because it devotes fewer resources to security, it’s able to transfer more data in less time, giving it an edge when it comes to streaming videos and downloading large files.

 Having existed in more or less the same state for over 20 years, PPTP is compatible with just about any device that’s been produced in that time.
-It has a very low computational footprint, so older and less powerful machines are able to run it without any hiccups; the same can’t be said for some of the more resource-intensive protocols available today.
+It has a very low computational footprint, so older and less powerful machines can run it without any hiccups; the same can’t be said for some of the more resource-intensive protocols available today.

 Who Should Use PPTP?